-Golden Retrievers don't fare well on the streets.
+Golden Retrievers don't fare well in these conditions.
 They are not pack animals and won't defend themselves, so many are attacked by other dogs.
 Their survival depends on people helping them.

 Rescue Efforts Begin

 An American traveling in Turkey learned that Turkish shelters were full of Golden Retrievers.
-Recognizing their plight, the traveler contacted Adopt a Golden of Atlanta (AGA), a rescue group in Georgia.
+Recognizing their plight, she informed Adopt a Golden of Atlanta (AGA), a rescue group in Georgia.
 AGA mobilized and began coordinating rescue efforts.

-RAGOM reached out to AGA to help and began rescuing Goldens from Turkey in September 2015.
+RAGOM contacted AGA to offer help and began rescuing Goldens from Turkey in September 2015.
 RAGOM has since transported more than 100 dogs from Turkey to Minnesota and continues to work with Turkish volunteers to save these dogs.
-Video: Journey to a Golden Life.
+Watch Journey to a Golden Life.

 Marked for China’s Meat Trade

-An estimated 10 million dogs are killed and consumed each year in China, and Golden Retrievers are one of the meat trade's most popular breeds.
+An estimated 10 million dogs are slaughtered and consumed each year in China, and Golden Retrievers are among the meat trade's most popular breeds.
 A majority of dogs hauled to slaughterhouses are stolen pets and retired breeding dogs.
-Rarely leashed in China, dogs are easily snatched from their owners and forced into a waiting vehicle.
+Rarely leashed in China, dogs are easily snatched from their owners and forced into waiting vehicles.

 A Terrifying Fate